lokingdav/libjodi/README.md

 Library for Control Plan Extension (CPeX is pronounced as "spec")

 ## Dependencies
-- OpenSSL 3.0.X
 - Curl
-- libsodium (to be configured)
+- libsodium-dev (to be configured)